synga/social-media-dashboard/README.md

 This project is a study/challenge granted by [Frontend Mentor](https://www.frontendmentor.io).
 You can view the challenge [here](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).

-The results can be seen here:
+The results can be seen in [this Vercel deploy](https://social-media-dashboard-sandy-theta.vercel.app/).

 ## About the challenge